 - ✓ Quiet operation

-- ✓ Effective smoke filtration
+- ✓ Effective odor absorption

-- ✕ Limited battery life
+- ✕ Short battery life

-| Filtration System | HEPA filter with activated carbon filter net for smoke and odor adsorption |
+| Filtration System | HEPA filter combined with activated carbon filter net |

-| Airflow Rate | Large airflow (specific CFM not specified, inferred high efficiency) |
+| Airflow Rate | Large airflow with high efficiency (specific CFM not specified) |

-| Battery Life | Up to 120 minutes of continuous use on a single charge |
+| Battery Capacity | Rechargeable battery with 120 minutes of continuous use |

-| Product Dimensions | 5.5 x 5.5 x 3.75 inches |
+| Dimensions | 5.5 x 5.5 x 3.75 inches |

 KNKA Air Purifier for Home Bedroom Large Room Up to 3,500

-- ✓ Fast odor removal
+- ✓ Effective smoke and odor removal

 - ✕ Slightly bulky design